 Possibly.
 Some beta blockers have been associated with reduced growth of the baby.
-However, it is not clear if this is due to the maternal medical condition like high blood pressure or the medicine or a combination of both.
+However, it is not clear if this is due to the maternal medical condition like high blood pressure or the medication or a combination of both.

 Can taking beta blockers near delivery cause problems for the baby?

 There have been a few reports of oral beta-blockers leading to an infant having temporary symptoms of beta-blockade.
 Beta-blockade describes symptoms related to the direct action of the beta blocker.
-Symptoms that have infrequently been reported in the newborn can include slowed heart rate (bradycardia), low blood sugar, and breathing difficulty.
+Symptoms that have been reported in the newborn can include slowed heart rate (bradycardia), low blood sugar, and breathing difficulty.

 I am breastfeeding, can I take my beta-blocker?